|

 Top

-Yellow on blue Pennsylvania plates were issued from late 1983 to June 2000; however, not all plate types began at
+Yellow-on-blue Pennsylvania plates were issued from late 1983 to June 2000; however, not all plate types began at

-the same time, and I don't know exactly when yellow on blue trailer plates were first issued or the previous blue
+the same time, and I don't know exactly when yellow on blue trailer plates were first issued or the previous

-on yellow plates were last issued.
+blue-on-yellow plates were last issued.
 The changeover to the new trailer base did occur sometime in the

 mid-1980s.
-Yellow on blue plates could be renewed through June 2002.
+Yellow-on-blue plates could be renewed through June 2002.
 These blue plates had a single

 sticker well in the lower left corner.
 Serial numbers continued in the same formats from the previous